-Hongdong’s primary reserch interests are in 3D Computer Vision, Multi-view geometry, camera pose and optimal 3D registration, deep learning and autonomous driving.
-His research address fundamental problems in 3D reconstruction of dynamic non-rigid environments.
-He serves on the Editorial Boards for leading journals in computer vision and artificial intelligence, such as the Associate Editor for IEEE T-PAMI (Transactions on Pattern Analysis and Machine Intelligence), Guest Editor for IJCV (International journal of computer vision), editor for IVC (Image and Vision Computing), IET-Computer Vision, and IPSJ CVA (Computer Vision and Application).
-He serve regularly as Area Chair and Session Chair for recent year IEEE CVPR, ICCV, and ECCV etc. top and premier conferences in computer vision.
-He was the Co-Program Chair for Australasian Conference on Robotics and Automation (ACRA) in 2015 and DICTA 2017, as well as a co-Program Chair for ACCV-2018 “Asian Conference on Computer Vision” in 2018, and a Co Chair for ACCV 2022 conference to be held in Macau.
-His recent works focus on learning in 3D perception and vision based spatial-awareness computation, and efficient and robust robot navigation in unfamiliar environments.
+Hongdong’s primary research interests are 3D Computer Vision, Multi-view geometry, camera calibration and optimal 3D registration, deep learning for autonomous driving.
+His research addresses both fundamental problems and applied AI systems in dynamic environments.
+He serves on the Editorial Boards for leading journals in artificial intelligence, such as as the Associate Editor for IEEE T-PAMI (Transactions on Pattern Analysis and Machine Intelligence), Guest Editor for IJCV (International journal of computer vision), editor for IVC (Image and Vision Computing), IET-Computer Vision, and IPSJ CVA (Computer Vision and Application).
+He served regularly as Area Chair and Session Chair for recent years’ IEEE CVPR, ICCV, and ECCV etc. premier conferences in computer vision.
+He was the Co-Program Chair for Australasian Conference on Robotics and Automation (ACRA) in 2015 and DICTA 2017, as well as a co-Program Chair for ACCV-2018 and ACCV 2022 “Asian Conference on Computer Vision”.
+His recent works focus on learning in 3D perception for plant sciences and vision based spatial-awareness computation, and efficient and robust robot navigation in unfamiliar environments.